slowernews/wisdom-tldr/README.md

 > *'It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
 The news causes completely unnecessary stress and it’s negatively biased.' -- Allen Tucker*

-However, while routines and habits are important, so is variety and novelty.
+HOWEVER... while routines and habits are important, so is variety and novelty.
 [Balance](#on-balance) it.

 <!--
 mental checklist of positive habits.